sudosoph/docs/content/tutorials/overview/devops-ready.md

 weight: 7
 ---

 Whether a website is yours or your client's, you need to have the right information available to you immediately when you're running a mission critical application.

-section.io runs a detailed,real-time logging and metrics platform to provide you with the vital diagnostics.
+section.io runs a detailed, real-time logging and metrics platform to provide you with the vital diagnostics.

 DevOps teams need a few things to get their job done well: